-• Students should not be excluded from activities organised away from school as part of the curriculum (for example, field work in geography, biology and outdoor education programmes).
-The Ministry says:
+• Students should not be excluded from activities organised away from school as part of the curriculum (for example, field work in geography or biology and outdoor education programmes).
+The Ministry of Education stated in Circular 1998/25 that:

 It is reasonable to expect parents to pay the travel costs which are inevitably connected with such activities, provided the staff have made every effort to minimise costs by ensuring that the activities are held as close to the school as possible.
 In cases where parents are unwilling or unable to pay for a trip, teachers should provide an alternative which would give the student an insight into the curriculum experience covered by the trip.
 To avoid misunderstanding which may lead to later problems with payment, boards should ensure that parents are made aware of the situation at the beginning of the year.